bem/bem-sdk/packages/deps/README.md

 * [License](#license)

 ## Introduction

-DEPS is a technology for defining dependencies in BEM.

 Dependencies are defined as JavaScript objects in files with the `.deps.js` extension and look like this: